rtman/wavy/README.md

 1. Clone the repo
 2. Acquire the `.env-cmdrc.json` from the project owner and place in the root dir.
 3. Run `lerna bootstrap` in the root dir
 4. Start docker desktop and run `docker-compose up` (still in the root).
-That should start up the backend.
-5. To Run the web front end, in another terminal go to `/packages/web` and run `yarn start`
+This will spin up the backend (localhost:3001/graphql) and the frontend (localhost:3000),

 # Troubleshooting